We're here to help with all of your enquiries.

-Phone: 133 677 (24 hours 7 days per week) People who have Speech / Communication impairment only (are not hearing impaired)
+Phone: 133 677 (24 hours per day, seven days per week) for people who have speech/communication impairment only and are not hearing impaired.

 Speak and Listen Service (SSR): 1300 555 727.

 The City of Unley is committed to providing excellent customer service and we value your feedback.

 When an employee or volunteer exceeds your expectations in service delivery, we would very much like to hear about it.
 Recognising outstanding effort assists us in encouraging and promoting excellent customer service across the organisation.